 Albendazole therapy has been associated with transient and asymptomatic elevations in serum aminotransferase levels in up to 50% of patients treated for more than a few weeks.
 These abnormalities rapidly improve with stopping therapy which is rarely required (~4%).
-Albendazole has also been associated clinically apparent liver injury.
-The onset of injury has been within a few days to as long as 2 months of starting therapy.
-So it's crucial to develop new, secure, effective medications (Ben Fredj et al, 2014).
-To our understanding, no research has been done to determine how Kalobin affects T. spiralis infection.
+Albendazole has also been associated with rare instances of clinically apparent liver injury.
+The onset of injury has been within a few days to as long as 2 months of starting therapy or more rapidly with multiple courses of treatment (Ben Fredj et al, 2014).